-Liven up baked fish or macaroni cheese with a crisp breadcrumb topping.
+Liven up baked fish, one-pots or pasta bakes with a crisp breadcrumb topping.
 It adds texture and depth to a recipe that just needs that little bit of crunch.
-These lemon & rosemary crusted fish fillets are not to be missed.
+These pesto & olive-crusted fish fillets are not to be missed.

 Stale bread lends itself well to soaking up flavours and not turning to mush at the first hint of moisture, so why not treat yourself to a breakfast or brunch to remember with our chocolate & banana French toast.

 Extra crispy bread + extra melty cheese = winner.
 Stale bread works just fine for toasties.
-Butter the sides on the pan/grill and wait for that golden brown colour and oozing centre we all love.
-These leek & wensleydale toasties are bound to satisfy cheesy cravings!
+Butter the sides on the pan or grill and wait for that golden brown colour and oozing centre we all love.
+These cheese toasties are bound to satisfy cheesy cravings:

 Breadcrumbs help to bind your burger patties, which gives you a great excuse to treat yourself to a Mexican fiesta of flavours with this Mexican bean burger with lime yogurt & salsa.